North Carolina Highway 12: Route description

 North Carolina Highway 12 begins at US 70 at the unincorporated community of Sea Level.
 From there NC 12 travels Northeast along Cedar Island Road to Cedar Island.
 Once the road enters Cedar Island it turns northwest running along the Cedar Bay all the way to the Cedar Island-Ocracoke ferry.
 After arriving at Ocracoke, the road immediately runs along the western side of Silver Lake in the eastern side of the town.
 After leaving Ocracoke, NC 12 enters the Cape Hatteras National Seashore.
 NC 12 runs along the middle of the island all the way until it reaches the Cape Hatteras-Ocracoke ferry in Point Beach.

 After arriving at Hatteras Village, NC 12 turns left onto Coast Guard Road.
 The route follows Coast Guard Road along the northern part of the town before turning back into NC 12.
 It then runs along a narrow strip of land in the middle of the island before going through Frisco.
 After passing through Frisco, the road goes north of the Buxton Woods Coastal Reserve before going through Buxton and passing the Cape Hatteras Lighthouse.
-Continuing northward, it passes through the communities of Avon, Salvo, Waves.
+Continuing northward, it passes through the communities of Avon, Salvo, and Waves.
 It bypasses the community of Rodanthe using the Rodanthe Bridge.
 It crosses the New Inlet bridge onto Pea Island and 11 mi further north is the Marc Basnight Bridge over Oregon Inlet, connecting Pea Island to Bodie Island.
 Nearby is the Bodie Island Lighthouse and visitor center.

 NC 12 then continues north, where it intersects US 64 and US 158 at Whalebone Junction, just south of the town of Nags Head.
 NC 12 runs through Nags Head along the Virginia Dare Trail just east of US 158.
 The road continues north through Kill Devil Hills, Kitty Hawk and Southern Shores.
 The stretch from Nags Head to Southern Shores is generally known to locals as “The Beach Road”.
 NC 12 enters Corolla along Ocean Trail and continues along the west bank through the town.
 NC 12 ends just north of Corolla and south of the Currituck Banks North Carolina National Estuarine Research Reserve.

 Ferries along the route of NC 12 are operated by the North Carolina Ferry System of the North Carolina Department of Transportation (NCDOT).

 The highway is the easternmost primary route in the state.